bougou/sail/docs/en/component.md

       # the <host> and <port> are the above computed host 和 port
       addr: <computed>

-      # set to Service.endpoints if Service.endpoints not empty
+      # set to Service.path if Service.path is not empty, or else set to "/"
+      path: "/"

-      # or else to query hosts inventory "targets/<target_name>/<zone_name>/hosts.yaml"
+      # query hosts inventory "targets/<target_name>/<zone_name>/hosts.yaml"
       # if the component exists in the inventory and the hosts for the component is not emtpy,
-      # then set to all hosts with each host suffixed with port
+      # then set to the hosts list fetched from the inventory.
-      # For all other cases, use the addr as the only element for endpoints.
+      # for all other cases, use the above host as the only element for hosts.
+      hosts:
+        - <computed>

+      # set to Service.addrs if it is not empty
+      # or else set to all hosts with each host suffixed with port <host>:<port>
+      addrs:
+        - <computed>

+      # set to Service.endpoints if it is not empty
+      # or else set to all addrs with each addr prefixed with scheme <scheme>://<addr>
       endpoints:
         - <computed>

-      # set to Service.urls if Service.urls not empty
+      # set to Service.urls if it is not empty
-      # or else use set to the above computed endpoints with each item
+      # or else set to all endpoints with each endpoint suffixed with path <endpoint>://<path>
-      # prefixed by the above computed scheme ("<scheme>:<endpoint>")      urls:
+      urls:
         - <computed>
 ```